We provide effective climate action, together with farmers in tropical countries.

 Usually the local associations put their share of the mitigation-related income into their savings groups, later to be used for common purposes.
 In schools they may use them for small revovations or similar.

 When we have established good collaboration with one village, we may ask them if they want to produce herbs, fruits or other agricultural products for a reliable company in Europe or USA.
 If they agree, we try and find such a customer and help build mutually beneficial relations.
 This also helps local development.

 Here we show how we do in Cambodia, in TroFaCo’s local company CAFACA.
 (Click on the link)

 TroFaCo was established in 2014.
 Its founders Steffen Johnsen and Thomas O’Brien Kirk are Danish, part of a large network in Europe and tropical Africa and Asia.
-We have both worked for many years in international development and lived for several years overseas.
+We have worked for many years in international development and lived for several years overseas.
 Thomas in Africa, Steffen in Asia.

 Based on this experience we established TroFaCo.